Exploring How To Deal With Guilt And Move Forward

 Are you experiencing overwhelming guilt?

-Common types of guilt and why you may feel them
+Common types of guilt and why you feel them

-These feelings can often originate from the thought that you have harmed someone.
+Guilty feelings can often originate from the thought that you have harmed someone.
 Individuals who have feelings of guilt may often have thoughts that assign themselves responsibility, and they may feel guilty for someone’s hurt if they see it as their fault.
 In many cases of hurting someone, recognizing and apologizing for the harm caused is a sign of healthy guilt.

-Sometimes, these thoughts could be accurate, but at times, these thoughts may assign excessive responsibility without any true connection to the events or actions.
+Sometimes, these guilty thoughts could be accurate, but at times, these thoughts may assign excessive responsibility without any true connection to the events or actions.
 Try to watch out for negative self-talk.

 Blaming yourself